StatStud/book-club/content/posts/mans-search-for-himself.md

 The goal of psychoanalysis was to make the unconscious conscious; to enlarge the scope of awareness; to help the individual become aware of the unconscious tendencies which have tended to push the self around like mutinous sailors who have seized power below the deck of the ship--and to use this awareness to at last regain control of the ship and consciously direct it towards his path to selfhood.

 The emphasis in this chapter on the heightened awareness of one's self share much in common with the overall purpose of Freud's thought.

+> With such a relation to one's self, work for us modern men will not have to be an escape from ourselves or a way of trying to prove our worth, but **a creative expression of the spontaneous powers of the person who has consciously affirmed his relatedness to his world and his fellow men**